A First Look at Georges River Council’s Prototype ChillOUT Hubs

 Installed in the heart of a suburban town centre, it is a central meeting point for locals to dine, rest and catch up.

-Mortdale’s ChillOUT features a long table for community meetings and lunch.
+Mortdale’s ChillOUT features a long table and prototype solar power.

-Assembling the solar panels and smart tree shades.
+Assembling the solar panels (prototype only) and smart tree shades.

 Installing the smart tree prototypes.